boosterl/awesome-mango-pi-mq-pro/README.md

 - [MangoPi MQ Pro – Is it better than the Pi Zero?](https://bret.dk/mangopi-mq-pro-released/) - Comparison between the MangoPi MQ-Pro and the Raspberry Pi Zero.
 - [MangoPi MQ Pro - Benchmarks and review](https://bret.dk/mangopi-mq-pro-benchmarks-review/) - Benchmarks of the MangoPi MQ-Pro.
 - [MangoPi MQ Pro - Raspberry Pi Zero vs MangoPi MQ-Pro benchmarks](https://bret.dk/raspberry-pi-zero-vs-mangopi-mq-pro-benchmarks/) - Benchmark comparison of the Raspberry Pi Zero and MangoPi MQ-Pro.
+- [MangoPI MQ Pro Install guide for Ubuntu Server 24.04.1](https://github.com/easytarget/MQ-Pro-IO) - Repository containing a guide and tools to get Ubuntu 24.04.1 up-and-running on the MangoPi MQ-Pro.
 - [Mango Pi MQ Pro D1 Ubuntu (P)review](https://jamesachambers.com/mangopi-mq-pro-d1-ubuntu-preview/) - Review of Ubuntu preview image on the MangoPi MQ-Pro
 - [Running x86_64 Software on RISC-V Using Box64](https://worldbeyondlinux.be/posts/running-x86-64-software-on-riscv-using-box64/) - Article about running x86_64 software on RISC-V, specifically a MangoPi MQ-Pro using [Box64](https://github.com/ptitSeb/box64/)
 - [Setting up Bluetooth on the MangoPi MQ-Pro, and testing it out with a Bluetooth access point](https://worldbeyondlinux.be/posts/bluetooth-on-the-mango-pi/) - Article about enabling Bluetooth support on the MangoPi MQ-Pro and using it as a Bluetooth access point.